 In many cases, offices with 4 to 24 phone lines, find that a cost effective solution is an Integrated T1.
 An Integrated T1 is set up to use part of the T1 bandwidth for phone service and the rest of the T1 bandwidth for Internet Access.
 Often Integrated T1s are implemented with DBA (Dynamically Bandwidth Allocation).
 DBA allows any bandwidth set aside for voice to be used for Internet Access if the phone is not in use.
 For those needing 8 or more phone lines, often the savings in phone costs can pay for the Internet Access.
 You can see which Integrated T options are available for your location at the T1 Real-Time Line Service Quote site by choosing "Integrated (Bundled Data/Voice)" on the drop down menu.

 If you are connecting two or more locations, you could do it via the public Internet using VPN.
 However, for many business requirements, it is better to have a Point-to-Point (PtP) circuit or MPLS service.
 These are discussed further down on this page.
 A better choice for most organizations is to use SD-WAN.
 Contact us for more info on SD-WAN.
 We will help you decide if it is a good choice for your situation, and we will guide you to which of the numerous SD-WAN products best fits your needs.

-How to Decide on the Best Internet Access Plan for Your Needs
+How to Decide on the Best Data Circuit(s) for Your Needs

 Ethernet for distributing bandwidth is becoming very popular and has replaced T1 service in most Metropolitan areas.
 For more descriptive information on Ethernet options, see Explanation of Ethernet options.
-A very limited number of buildings are wired for Ethernet but the number is rapidly increasing.
+A limited number of buildings are wired for Ethernet but the number is rapidly increasing.
 If you request a Fast Ethernet or GigE quote, we will show you, in real time, the nearest Ethernet connected building(s) to the location that you enter.
 If you wish, we will then discuss pricing info if Ethernet is available in or near your building.
 In any case, we will be glad to present you with the most cost effective options to fit your bandwidth requirements.